Helping Commissioners Serve Their Constituents

 Generated actionable insights

-Informally presented insights and research to client prior to the strategic blueprint's development
+Presented insights and research to client via "paperpoint" prior to the strategic blueprint's development

 Design research tasks were split between out team at OBMT and the consulting agency's project team.
 Our team focused on the direct users of the office - the state commissioners, directors, and other individuals working with beneficiaries within the health/human services sector - and the consulting agency focusing on understanding experiences of beneficiaries of government assistance programs.
 The proposed CoE would serve all fifty states, and because each state has unique and varied needs it was important to ensure our users experienced a wide range of challenges and needs.
 To do so, our team prioritized having conversations with employees from states that fell at the extreme ends of the spectra we had identified as key to success in the health and human services sectors: the state's access to health and human service funding, the state's level of integration between health services and human services, and the state commissioner's level of internal support from the state's legislature.